rarebreed/rarebreed.github.io/_posts/2018-02-28-doing-it-wrong.md

 - FP is too much of a performance hit
 - FP doesn't have design patterns to help you out

-First, let me point you to my article about Functional Programming on DZone.
+First, let me point you to my article about [Functional Programming on DZone][-fp-dzone].
 Come back when you're done.

 Read it?
 You may want to read the comments too.
 They are probably just as informative as the content of the article.
 Noticed that
 I said that OOP and FP are not mutually exclusive.
 This is true, but OOP just isn't necessary.

 The biggest problem with OOP is that it's just not composeable.
+The other problem with OOP was conflating data (state) with methods (algorithms).
+It's an intuitive notion for sure, but it also tightly couples the two together...which we should not be doing.

 ## Dynamic typing lost